How Businesses Can Develop Their Own Emergency Alert System

 An integral part of the federal Emergency Alert System is testing the system through regular exercises.
 The FCC establishes specific procedures for those using the EAS to follow in the event it is activated.
 Based on these procedures, there are required EAS testing protocols.
 These tests are conducted so frequently, not only are the users familiar with the system, but most U.S. citizens are at least aware such a system exists.

-The drills should be regular so that the administrators are clear on their roles and the employees know what to expect.
+The drills should be conducted regularly—as determined by your business continuity plan—so that administrators are clear on their roles and employees know what to expect.
 One good way to test the system is to use it for non-emergency, less critical occasions, such as employee surveys.
-Much the same as a corporate-wide emergency, employee surveys are intended to reach every employee on the device they most prefer.
+Much like a corporate-wide emergency, employee surveys are intended to reach every employee on the device they most prefer.

 Getting Past the Roadblocks